Manvi-tech/Manvi-tech/README.md

 - 🌱 &nbsp; Learning more about back-end technologies, APIs.
 - 💬 &nbsp; You can Ask me about Full Stack Development related stuff.
 - 💼 &nbsp; Looking for internships and Full time roles in Software Development, Full Stack Web Development.
-- ✍️ &nbsp; Pursuing teaching as hobbies.
+- ✍️ &nbsp; Hobbies - Teaching.